YoussefmSaber/PRODIGY_AD_02/README.md

 This project is part of the **PRODIGY Android Development Internship** and was developed as the **second task** of the internship program.
 The task involved building a fully functional Android application to showcase proficiency in:

 - **Room Database**: Implementing local data persistence using Room for offline capabilities.
-- **Supabase Integration**: Integrating Supabase for user authentication and data syncing.
 - **Clean Architecture**: Structuring the project with Clean Architecture principles for scalability and maintainability.
 - **Jetpack Compose**: Building modern UIs with Jetpack Compose, following best practices for a reactive UI design.
 - **Dependency Injection with Hilt**: Using Hilt for efficient dependency management and ensuring a modular, testable codebase.

-Through this task, I have enhanced my skills in using **Room**, **Supabase**, and **Hilt**, as well as designing maintainable applications that are easy to extend and test.
+Through this task, I have enhanced my skills in using **Room** and **Hilt**, as well as designing maintainable applications that are easy to extend and test.
 This project is a step forward in my journey to becoming proficient in Android development.

 ## Tech Stack

 - **Android**: Kotlin, Jetpack Compose
 - **Database**: Room Database for local storage
-- **Backend**: Supabase for user authentication and cloud data synchronization
 - **Dependency Injection**: Hilt
 - **Architecture**: Clean Architecture with separation of concerns (Repositories, Use Cases, ViewModel)
 - **UI**: Jetpack Compose with a reactive UI powered by StateFlow